7 Reasons to Love the Overwater Bungalows at Punta Caracol Acqua Lodge

 Until we visited, we weren’t familiar with it either.

-Overwater bungalows in Panama
+Overwater bungalows in Bocas del Toro

-Punta Caracol Acqua Lodge
+Punta Caracol Acqua Lodge review (in a nutshell)

 Pssst!
 It’s even in the latest Michelin Guide of the world’s most exciting hotels!